-MDS has only been used in cluster visualization in the past few years, but there are many algorithms exist.
-Newton's method is a simple solution to minimize the STRESS in (1) and SSTRESS in (2)[24].
-But it uses Hessian to form a basic Newton iteration, and the Hessian construction requires cubic time complexity.
-Quasi-Newton [25] method has been proposed to reduce the time complexity of Newton method to sub-cubic by approximating Heissian.
+MDS has only been used in cluster visualization in the past few years, but there are many existing algorithms.
+Newton's method is a simple solution to minimize the STRESS in Eq.
+(1) and SSTRESS in Eq.
+(2) [24].
+However it uses Hessian to form a basic Newton iteration, and the Hessian construction requires cubic time complexity.
+A Quasi-Newton [25] method has been proposed to reduce the time complexity of the Newton method to sub-cubic by approximating the Hessian.
 Multi-Grid MDS [26] has been proposed to solve the isometric embedding problems.
-The performance was increased dramatically compared to other existing methods because of the parallelization.
-Scaling by Majorizing a Complicated Function (SMACOF) algorithm is one of the MDS algorithms that has been proved to be fast and efficient [27].
-Another way of solving MDS problem is to treat it as a chi-square problem.
-And Manxcat uses Levenberg-Marquardt (LMA) [28] algorithm, which is a popular curve fitting function to solve that.
+The performance was increased dramatically compared to other existing methods because it can be parallelized.
+The Scaling by Majorizing a Complicated Function (SMACOF) algorithm is one of the MDS algorithms that has been shown to be fast and efficient [27].
+Another way of solving the MDS problem is to treat it as a chi-square problem.
+This can be solved with Manxcat that uses the Levenberg-Marquardt (LMA) [28] algorithm, which is a popular curve fitting function.
 However, due to the non-linear property of this problem, both of these algorithms could be trapped under local optima.
-Simulated Annealing and Genetic Algorithm have been used to avoid the local optima in MDS [17] [18].
-However, they suffered from long running time due to their Monte Carlo approach.
-DA-SMACOF [29] can reduce the time cost find global optima by using deterministic annealing [30].
-But it assumes all weights equal to one for all input distance matrices.
-So [31] added weighting function to the SMACOF function, called WDA-SMACOF.
-It uses Conjugate Gradient to avoid the cubic time complexity brought by weighting and matrix inversion, so that it can converge under $O(N^2)$ time.
+Simulated Annealing and the Genetic Algorithm have been used to avoid the local optima in MDS [17] [18].
+However, they suffer from long running times due to their Monte Carlo approach.
+DA-SMACOF [29] can reduce the time cost and find global optima by using deterministic annealing [30].
+But DA-SMACOF assumes all weights are equal to one for all input distance matrices.
+So we previously added a weighting function to the SMACOF function, called WDA-SMACOF [31].
+This uses Conjugate Gradient to avoid the cubic time complexity brought about by weighting and matrix inversion, so that it can converge under $O(N^2)$ time.